-Most buildings in the CBD are two-story; very few are three stories However, there are approximately 13 one-story buildings that
+Most buildings in the CBD are two-story; very few are three stories or taller.
+However, there are approximately 13 one-story buildings that underutilize this highly valuable real estate.
+A goal over time is to encourage redevelopment to multistory buildings that ideally are mixed-use with retail on the bottom floor and a mix of residential units and offices above.

-Additionally, the one block south of Sawmill Creek, Lake Street and Monastery Street, should be rezoned from Commercial-1 to CBD.
+Additionally, the one block south of Sawmill Creek, between Lake Street and Monastery Street, should be rezoned from Commercial-1 to CBD.